Skip to content

 )

-Now let's open http://localhost:3000/swagger and try playing around with CRUD operation.
+Now let's open http://localhost:3000/swagger and try playing around with CRUD operations.

 Group

-If we look closely, all of the routes in note plugin all share a /note prefix.
+If we look closely, all of the routes in the note plugin share a /note prefix.

 We can simplify this by declaring prefix